 At the same time, health care spending is rising, placing a financial burden on both the system and its patients.
 The Centers for Medicare and Medicaid Services reported that in 2017, health care spending grew by nearly 4 percent across the nation, climbing to a total of $3.5 trillion — or about $10,739 per person.

 To enhance the health of the nation while maintaining affordability, many communities are leveraging public health strategies that focus on preventive care.
-If you are looking for a flexible way to become a part of this effort, one option is to get a degree online in public health.
+If you are looking for a flexible way to become a part of this effort, one option is to get a Bachelors of Science in Public Health degree online.

 How to Get a Degree Online in Public Health

 The CDC Foundation defines public health as “the science of protecting and improving the health of people and their communities.”
 While doctors, nurses, and other medical providers typically treat patients who already have a disease or injury, public health professionals aim to promote wellness by interceding before a problem arises.
 These interventions can include educational programs, research, policy changes, and services aimed at enhancing the wellbeing of communities at the local, state, regional, national or even international level.

 If you are interested in protecting and improving the health of individuals and communities, consider earning a Bachelor of Science in Public Health (BSPH) degree.
 In a BSPH program, you will acquire the critical knowledge and skills related to health behavior, physical and social environment, and public policy required to have a positive impact on health at local, state, national, and international levels.